18 Facebook Marketplace Scams and How to Avoid Becoming a Victim

 Bottom line

 Staying safe on social media might require a few extra steps, but they’re well worth it.
-Keeping within the guidelines of the community by only communicating through Messenger is a great start.
-Only accepting or paying with cash, PayPal, or Facebook Checkout can also protect you.
+A great start is to stay within the community's guidelines by only communicating through Messenger.
+Accepting or paying only with cash, PayPal, or Facebook Checkout can also protect you.
 Additionally, checking the length and validity of a seller or buyer’s account goes a long way.

 With preparation and vigilance, you can effectively use a far-reaching tool like Facebook Marketplace without worrying about being scammed.
-Keep yourself from becoming a victim by following the guidelines above and by keeping your Facebook privacy settings locked down tight.
-We also recommend installing the best antivirus software and, if you're worried your data was stolen, signing up for an identity theft protection service.
+We also recommend bundling antivirus software with an identity theft protection service for maximum protection.

 By staying diligent, you can enjoy the commerce and convenience of the resale platform while also knowing your information is safe.